 Cons: The city is vulnerable to hurricanes and tropical storms.
 In 2017, Hurricane Irma flooded streets, snapped utility poles and overturned park benches.

 Notes: Not too long ago, Sunny Isles was kind of sleepy, with a lot of roadside motels.
 The developers arrived in the early-2000s, and luxury condos are now the norm, although some reasonably priced homes remain.
-The city has grown 10% during the last decade and home prices have increased 24% since a year ago.
+The city has maintained its population during the last decade and home prices have increased 10% since a year ago.

 Recommended as a Retirement Spot?
 Yes